 Why professionals always use lifting straps!

 Originally almost exclusively found in heavy powerlifting and bodybuilding, lifting straps have long since become an indispensable standard tool for trainees of all performance levels.
 For beginners, they offer the opportunity to fully concentrate on the target muscles from the start, without slippery hands ending the set prematurely.
-Advanced athletes use lifting straps to train beyond their grip strength limits and set new growth stimuli.
+Advanced athletes use lifting straps to train beyond their grip strength limits and to create new growth stimuli.

 How to master the perfect execution step by step:

-1. Placement: Thread the end of the strap through the loop so that the dangling strap points towards your thumb when you look at your palm.
+- Placement: Thread the end of the strap through the loop so that the dangling strap points towards your thumb when you look at your palm.

-5. High-quality lifting straps from motion sports
+5. High-Quality Lifting Straps from motion sports

-The ATX® Lifting Straps are one of the most versatile ways to take your pulling exercises and heavy curls to a new level, as they allow you to perfectly decouple the strain from your forearms and fully concentrate on the target muscle.
+The ATX® lifting straps are one of the most versatile ways to take your pulling exercises and heavy curls to a new level, as they allow you to perfectly decouple the strain from your forearms and fully concentrate on the target muscle.

 Equip yourself with professional equipment and take your back training to the next level!
 For more information and tips, follow us on Instagram.